yuexi-cao/yuexi-cao.github.io/_pages/cv.md

 Leadership & Service
 ======
-* Fall 2022-Present: Debating team of the school of Economics | Deputy Leader
+* Fall 2022-Present: *Debating team of the school of Economics*丨Deputy Leader
   * Participated in various debate tournaments such as the Mingde Cup(**Best Debater in 1st Round **), the 31st Debate Tournament of Renmin Univ( **Team Semifinals**), etc.

-* May 2023: 6th China-ASEAN Youth Summit | Youth Delegate
+* May 2023: *6th China-ASEAN Youth Summit*丨Youth Delegate
   * Accomplished the Position Paper for the ASEAN+3 Finance Ministers' and Central Bank Governors' Meeting (AFMGM+3) session and received the **BEST POSITION PAPER AWARD**
   * Led discussions on financial digitization with delegates from various countries during the conference to reach a **JOINT DECLARATION**